All Episodes

 Right there, that's the difference between the king and his subjects.

-Not the guy who's ordering the water cannon into action.
+Lots of people can do water cannon jokes, not the guy who's ordering the water cannon into action.

 But here's the other thing.

-You know, what's the first thing that's gonna happen the day after the high speed rail network opens, and you'll be able to zip by high speed bullet train or whatever pansy name they gave they give it, because they don't want the mean spirited Japanese name.
+And you'll be able to zip by high-speed bullet train or whatever pansy name they give it because they don't want the mean-spirited Japanese name.

-When you can zip by high speed rail link from New York to Los Angeles, what do you think?
+When you can zip by high-speed rail link from New York to Los Angeles, what do you think?

-And on Wednesday, they're going to institute enhanced pat downs at the high speed rail station.
+And on Wednesday, they're going to institute enhanced pat-downs at the high-speed rail station.

-The only train in this part of the world is the one that goes from Washington, D.C. via New York and New Haven, Connecticut, uh, up to Montreal.
+The only train in this part of the world is the one that goes from Washington, D.C. via New York and New Haven, Connecticut, up to Montreal.

 I looked at the timetable.

-Amtrak, Amtrak averaged sixteen miles an hour.
+Amtrak, Amtrak, averaged 16 miles an hour.

 You'd be quicker bicycling.